FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 ## Missions

-In Korean online Go-stop platforms, one or more bonus objectives, which multiplies score like other multipliers (x2 ~ x8) on completion, may be added at the beginning or during a round.
+In Korean online Go-stop platforms, one or more bonus objectives ('미션' - lit. mission), which multiplies score like other multipliers (x2 ~ x8) on completion, may be added at the beginning or during a round.

 Some examples:
 - Before the round or during the first turn a month is chosen.
 If the winner of the round holds all four cards of that month, their score is multiplied.